-Students in the Knowles group will gain interdisciplinary experience at the interfaces of physical, inorganic, and materials chemistry.
-In addition to standard techniques for characterization of solution-phase and nanostructured inorganic materials (i.e. electron microscopy, X-ray diffraction, and NMR, infrared, electronic absorption, Raman, and photoluminescence spectroscopy), the core techniques used in our lab include spectroelectrochemistry, photoconductivity, diffuse reflectance spectroscopy, and time-resolved optical spectroscopies.
+Students in the Knowles group gain interdisciplinary experience at the interfaces of physical, inorganic, and materials chemistry.
+In addition to standard techniques for characterization of solution-phase and nanostructured inorganic materials (i.e. electron microscopy, X-ray diffraction, and NMR, infrared, electronic absorption, Raman, and photoluminescence spectroscopy), the core techniques used in our lab include spectroelectrochemistry, photoconductivity, reflectance spectroscopy, and time-resolved optical spectroscopies.

 - Knowles, K. E.; Nelson, H. D.; Kilburn, T. B.; Gamelin, D. R. "Singlet-Triplet Splittings in the Luminescent Excited States of Colloidal Cu+:CdSe, Cu+:InP, and CuInS2 Nanocrystals: Charge-Transfer Configurations and Self-Trapped Excitons," J. Am.
 Chem.
 Soc.
 2015, 137, 13138-13147.